Faizan Haq is a professor for several courses at Buffalo State College and at the University at Buffalo.

 Courses Offered:

 i.
-USA and The Muslim World (CPM 250) (Cross listed with Religious Studies Program)
+USA and The Muslim World (CPM 250) (Cross-listed with Religious Studies Program)

 ii.
-Islamic Cultural History (CPM 390) (Cross listed with Religious Studies Program)
+Islamic Cultural History (CPM 390) (cross-listed with Religious Studies Program)

-This course approaches the history of Islamic civilization from cultural perspective.
+This course approaches the history of Islamic civilization from a cultural perspective.
 The contributions of Muslims to the modern and post-modern discourse are discussed.
 Historical facts about Muslim art, architecture, and scholarship are analyzed.

 iii.
-Islam and Democracy (CPM 295) (Cross listed with Asian Studies)
+Islam and Democracy (CPM 295) (cross-listed with Asian Studies)

-This course focuses on theological basis for democracy in Islam.
+This course focuses on the theological basis for democracy in Islam.
 Democracy’s compatibility with established Islamic schools of thought in the context of traditional and contemporary scholarship is discussed.

 2. Lecturer/Instructor (Department of American Studies) (8/96 - 6/98)